protocol/research-website/content/posts/202104-snarkpack/index.md

 We implemented the scheme in Rust, using our [Bellman fork](https://github.com/zkcrypto/bellman/) called [Bellperson](https://github.com/filecoin-project/bellperson).
 The implementation is derived from the implementation in [Arkworks](https://github.com/arkworks-rs/ripp/) by the authors of the original paper.
 All benchmarks were performed on a 64-thread/32-core AMD Ryzen™ Threadripper CPU.
 All proofs are Groth16 proofs with 350 public inputs, which is similar to the proofs posted by Filecoin miners.

-**TLDR**: We can aggregate more than 8192 proofs in around 12 seconds.
-Aggregated proofs are smaller than 40 KiB (versus 1.1 MiB with individual proofs) and can be verified in 48ms, including ~20 ms for deserialization!
+**TLDR**: We can aggregate more than 8192 proofs in around 8 seconds.
+Aggregated proofs are smaller than 40 KiB (versus 1.1 MiB with individual proofs) and can be verified in 33ms, including deserialization!
 We compared the verification time with batch verification of Groth16 (as defined in [Zcash specs](https://zips.z.cash/protocol/protocol.pdf)) and aggregation becomes superior from 256 proofs.
 ![](https://i.imgur.com/4mBHUUj.png)
 ![](https://i.imgur.com/g2sWBth.png)
 ![](https://i.imgur.com/hcKPzrP.png)